09 Jun What is a Fraudulent Transfer under Florida Bankruptcy Law?

-Perhaps the most popular type of fraudulent conveyance is the transfer of property to an “insider” in anticipation of filing a Bankruptcy petition.
+Perhaps the most popular type of fraudulent transfer is the transfer of property to an “insider” in anticipation of filing a Bankruptcy petition.
 A common example of a fraudulent conveyance to an “insider” is the sale of your car to your mother for $1 a month before you file for Bankruptcy.

 One question that you may have when hearing the definition and the accompanying example is “How would they know?”.
 After all, you would probably acknowledge the fact that the transfer of your car to your mother for $1 immediately before filing looks bad, but you might wonder how they can show that you had the “actual intent” to defraud your creditor(s).